emacsway/emacsway/en/service-layer.rst

    :author: Ivan Zakrevsky

 Design mistakes of `Service Layer`_ are widespread.
-I have rarely met a well-designed service layers in commercial projects.
 This article is written in the hope of improving this situation somewhat.

 .. contents:: Contents